GarmanGroup/RIDL/README.md

 The `PHASEDATASET` contains information of MTZ-format file from which the phases will be taken.
 These are required for generating Fourier difference maps at run time.
 The `FcalcLabel` and `phaseLabel` parameters specify the `calculated structure factor` and `model phase` column labels within the input .mtz file respectively.

 In the above example, the first dataset .mtz is again chosen, and this is the recommended dataset to take.
 In this case, set `name3` to be the same as `name1`.

-The `MAPINFO` section contains additional run information for RIDL.
-It is recommended that the parameters within this section are not modified as this may lead to run issues.

 ## Inspecting the output